Cody-Nicholson96/Non-Tech/How_to_Win_Friends_and_Influence_People/4_Be_a_Leader-How_to_Change_People_Without_Giving_Offence_or_Arousing_Resentment/README.md

-#Be A Leader - How To Change People Without Givine Offence Or Arousing Resentment
+# Be A Leader - How To Change People Without Giving Offense Or Arousing Resentment